evanhcohen/evanhcohen/README.md

 ### Hi there 👋
-My name is Evan Cohen and I'm a CS major at UMich.
+My name is Evan Cohen and I'm a Data Science major at UMich.
 Take a look around my github to see my current / past projects!

 <!--
 **evanhcohen/evanhcohen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.